Welcome to GO SSLP!

 Attention graduate Speech-Language Pathology students- you are working hard, let us help you out!
 The Georgia Organization of School-Based Speech-Language Pathologists (GO SSLP) is proud to announce the Graduate Student Scholarship.
 The $1500 award is given to the top 5 graduate students whose primary career goal is to provide services to children in the school system following graduation.
-Application period opens March 15th and closes May 15th.
+Application period opens March 15th.
+Deadline has been extended until May 31st!
 Recipients will be notified by July 15th.

 To be eligible for the award, applicants must be entering their second or third year of graduate studies in an accredited Master’s program in Communication Sciences and Disorders (Speech-Language Pathology).
 Applicants must be in good standing with the university program and also display exceptional scholastic achievement, leadership skills, and professional involvement in research or service within the areas of school-based speech-language pathology.
 The honorarium is to be used toward educational/ clinical expenses (e.g. books, clinical materials or equipment, tuition, or related expenses).
 You are dreaming of being an SLP; let us help you achieve it!

 Click Here for more information!

 Questions about FTE and the Best Practices Conference?